YuChuang1205/MLCL-Net/README.md

 **2.In "sample" folder, "finally_model" folder includes the finally model; "test_ground_truth_label" folder includes the ground truth labels; "test_image" includes the samples that needs to be tested； "test_results" includes the results after the test samples have been tested by the finally model, and the results correspond to those in the paper.**

+**3.I've been so busy lately that I haven't had time to organize the code.**

 <!-- **4.
 I am open to collaboration opportunities (anytime & anywhere & any type).
 If you need collaborative research, please email me (yuchuang@sia.cn).
 Please be sure to state your name, unit, and some representative research works in the email.** -->